mc21fly/emaildev-utilities/README.md

 - `EDU: Highlight tables without needed attributes`: turn on/off the tables highlight
 - `EDU: Highlight imgs without alt tags`: turn on/off the imgs highlight
 - `EDU: Enable extension`: turn on/off extenstion
+- `EDU: Replace line-height in px`: Automatically converts line-height's in px to be in unitless and in percent e.g. `font-size: 14px; line-height: 21px` will be changed to `font-size: 14px; line-height: 125%; line-height: 1.5!important;`

 ## Known Issues